PTUA logo

 Karen, a young recently married professional working in the CBD, has just moved to rapidly growing Sydenham to start a family.
 There is a bus stop right outside the door of her new house, but the bus service runs at 50 minute intervals so hardly anyone catches it unless they are desperate and have no choice.
 The bus takes about 20 minutes to get to the station.

-Despite lack of adequate bus services and carparking the new carpark does not accommodate any new secure bicycle parking.
+Despite lack of adequate bus services and carparking the carpark does not accommodate any new secure bicycle parking.
 Karen would be prepared to ride to the station but the few lockers provided are already taken and there is a long waiting list.

 Whether going to the city or coming home again, the trains are always packed - even at 10pm.
 Karen is lucky to find space on the train home.
 After trying public transport for a little while she gives up and drives instead.